headlamp-k8s/headlamp/docs/installation/in-cluster/index.md

 helm install my-headlamp headlamp/headlamp --namespace kube-system
 ```

-As usual it is possible to configure the helm release via the [values file](https://github.com/headlamp-k8s/headlamp/blob/main/charts/headlamp/values.yaml) or setting your preferred values directly.
+As usual, it is possible to configure the helm release via the [values file](https://github.com/headlamp-k8s/headlamp/blob/main/charts/headlamp/values.yaml) or setting your preferred values directly.

 ```bash
 # install headlamp with your own values.yaml